School-age play: why it’s important for imaginative and creative development

 - Give your child props for pretend play.
 These can be old clothes, handbags and hats for dress-ups or even homemade puppets.

-- Let your child try out different musical instruments, or listen to different types of music together with your child.
+- Let your child try out different musical instruments, or listen to different types of music together.

-- Help your child build cubbyhouses with cardboard boxes or drape a blanket over some chairs.
+- Help your child build a cubbyhouse with cardboard boxes or by draping a blanket over chairs.

 Outdoor play can be a great way to stimulate the imagination.
-Here are some ideas:
+Here are ideas:

 - Visit unusual places – for example, the bush, beach or the zoo.
 Play in different kinds of weather can be especially exciting.

 - Let your child take risks with play, like climbing a tree, balancing on a ledge or running down a hill fast.
-This lets your child experience new sensations and explore new emotions.
+This lets your child experience new sensations, explore new emotions and develop problem-solving skills.

 - Go for a nature walk to look for interesting items.
 As you walk you could ask your child things like, ‘What type of animal do you think used to live in this shell?’

-It’s good to know that screen time can spark your child’s play and imagination.
+It’s good to know that screen time and digital technology use can spark your child’s play and imagination.

-Here are a few things you can do to help your child get the most out of screen time:
+Here are a few things you can do to help your child get the most out of screen time and digital technology use:

 In general, the key events in development happen in a similar order, but the age they happen might vary for each child.
 But if you’re concerned about any aspect of your child’s learning, wellbeing or development, it’s a good idea to talk with your child’s teacher or your GP.